Gijang County: Education

 Gijang is also the current residence of the new Busan International Foreign School, which the Ministry of Education recently spent 46.9 billion won.

 One elementary school, Daebyun Elementary School, was nicknamed the "poop school" since "Daebyun" meant feces.
 Its name originated from the village Daebyun-ri, which derived from the Daedonggobyunpo Port.
 The school opened in 1963, and in August 2017 it had 76 students.
 That month the school announced it was changing its name effective 2018.

+It also offers adult education and lifelong learning opportunities in areas of humanities, technology, languages, arts and professional studies.

 Tourism

 Other points of interest in the Gijang area include Toam Pottery Park and Ilgwang Beach, as well as the cliffside Haedong Yonggungsa temple.
 The fishing village is popular for its fresh seafood and sashimi.